lizge208/introduction-to-R/_units/descriptive_analyses.md

 can also use `data(package = .packages(all.available = TRUE))` and R will
 display all the data sets included in your packages, grouped by the package.
-While most data sets in packages for provided as an example, there are also packaages where the data set IS the package, the **ISOcodes** package for example consist only of lists of various standard codes such as country codes.
+While most data sets in packages for provided as an example, there are also packages where the data set IS the package, the **ISOcodes** package for example consist only of lists of various standard codes such as country codes.

 ### Learning About Your Data